 Blueprint’s core client is the independent financial advisor.
 They tend to be planning-focused, tech-savvy, and very entrepreneurial, as many either started as an independent or broke away from a wirehouse.
-Over the years, we have developed institutional knowledge about the behaviors, tactics, and strategies employed by the most effective advisors – advisors that the industry deems ‘ELITE’.
+Over the years, we have developed institutional knowledge about the behaviors, tactics, and strategies employed by the most effective advisors – advisors worthy of being called "ELITE."

 At Blueprint, we understand that financial advisors are under an immense amount of pressure to provide value to their clients and differentiate themselves from other advisors (including robots!).
 It is no easy task.
 Fortunately, in the digital age, one can find instructive examples for business model innovation, both inside and outside the advisory world.
-In this spirit, the objective of this playbook is to define what it means to be an elite advisor in 2020 and offer guidance as to how an aspiring advisor can take the necessary steps to achieve elite status.
+In this spirit, the objective of the Playbook is to define what it means to be an elite advisor and offer guidance as to how an aspiring advisor can take the necessary steps to achieve elite status.

-We welcome the opportunity for a conversation and request your feedback on this paper.
+We welcome the opportunity for a conversation and request your feedback on the Playbook.